 Our treatment begins with a half-hour sake soak in our personal onsen room (above).
 Before we begin, our therapist pours a small bowl of sake into the water, which is kept at 42 deg Celsius.
 The heady scent of sake is dare we say, rather intoxicating.
 And no, we weren’t tempted to drink it.
 We’re told that this calming bath doesn’t only aid blood circulation, it purifies and hydrates.
 Add sake into the mix and your skin becomes smoother, while the kojic acid from the fermented rice wine brightens the skin.
-Plus, the wooden tub that we’re bobbing around in isn’t just any kind of wood — it’s hinoki, a Japanese cypress wood once used only in royal buildings and shrines that contains mineral oils and has anti-bacterial functions.
+Plus, the wooden tub that we’re bobbing around in isn’t just any kind of wood — it’s hinoki, a Japanese cypress wood that contains mineral oils and has anti-bacterial functions, and was once used only in royal buildings and shrines.

 #2: Japanese onsen etiquette still applies.

 Sort of.
 You have to take a quick shower before you hop in to the water, like you would in the Land of the Rising Sun.
-But rather than go in stark naked, you’re given disposable underwear to change into.
+But rather than take the plunge stark naked, you’re given disposable underwear to change into.
 The plus side: you don’t have to feel shy about baring all since you’re the only one in the room (though there are couple rooms as well).
 We’re told to take a shower every 10 minutes if it gets too hot.
 Don’t worry about how you’re going to keep time — there’s a timer perched in the corner for your convenience.
-Watching the clock tick doesn’t make the experience any less zen.
+Relax, watching the clock tick doesn’t make the experience any less zen.

 #3: It’s a slice of Japan…right here in Singapore.